Ritz-Carlton Washington, D.C. Review: Classic Elegance

 Ritz Carlton Washington DC

 Rooms here are spacious (especially by D.C. standards) and decked out with luxe touches like down duvets, crisp Frette linens, Dyson hair dryers, and minibars stocked with everything from champagne and wine to premium spirits and gourmet snacks.
 Thoughtful touches for business travelers, like a computer monitor, are available upon request.
+Business travelers may want to book one of the hotel’s Club Level rooms, which provide access to a spacious lounge that’s great for working or taking meetings.

 Pros